top of page

 Soon 2 B Champ may have made up for five years of futility with one magical season in 2011.
 After posting the worst regular-season record in league history and never breaking through to the postseason, Soon 2 B Champ did it all in 2011.
 An 11-0 start set records for the longest in-season winning streak and the best start to a season in league history.
 That run continued in the playoffs as Soon 2 B Champ won the 2011 championship by 3.40 points over defending champion FORTYS.

 Its 2024 season matched its dominance from 2011, posting double-digit wins for just the second time in franchise history, winning its second scoring, division, and regular-season titles, but it fell to rival FORTYS in the finals for its first championship game loss.
-It's won at least one game in every postseason it's qualified for and it owns the best postseason record in league history.
+It followed that success the following season, but this time it finished the job and became the fourth franchise to win at least three championships.
+The best stat to describe its playoff success: It's won at least one game in every postseason it's qualified for and it owns the best postseason record in league history.

 More team history...